-Learn about Lemonade Day
+National Lemonade Day

-History of Lemonade Day
+History of National Lemonade Day

-Lemonade was then introduced to America by European settlers in the 17th century.
+Lemonade is believed to have been introduced to America by European settlers in the 17th century.
 It wasn’t until the beginning of the industrial revolution that lemonade stands would become a popular way of teaching children about leadership and money.

 Lisa Holthouse was inspired to create this holiday by a time in her childhood when she wanted a pet turtle.
 Her father helped her set up a lemonade stand to raise money to buy the animal herself.
-Since then, over 250,000 children take part in the celebration annually.
+Since then, over 250,000 children take part in this fun celebration each and every year!

-How to Celebrate Lemonade Day
+How to Celebrate National Lemonade Day

 Whether the money is for the child or for a charity, lemonade stands can be a great way to give back to your community.
 When they experience success children can become inspired to be amazing people.
 Share this holiday with your friends and family and spread the love for lemonade!

 Help a Child Set Up a Lemonade Stand